cloneforyou/business-link/README.txt

 Updates
 -------------

-09 Dec 16 : Startin Up > Considering Starting Up? - entire section is now complete.
+I've thought it an idea to update this when a section is completed to show progression.

+17 Dec 16 : Starting up > Find and manage the money > Stock control and inventory 09 Dec 16 : Starting up > Considering starting up?